 Christian Chabot is CEO and Co-founder of Tableau Software (NYSE: DATA) and has led the company to twelve consecutive years of record sales and customer growth.
 Under Chabot's leadership, Tableau has grown from a revolutionary idea to make data useful for everyone into one of the fastest growing technology companies in the world.
 With multinational operations in fifteen cities, Tableau has grown to 39,000 customer accounts in 150 countries.
 The company has been named a "best place to work" numerous times.
 Christian started his career as a data analyst at Cornerstone Research, a consulting firm, where he first became a bona fide data geek.
 He is the author of Understanding the Euro: The Clear and Concise Guide to the Trans-European Currency (McGraw-Hill), which he wrote as a Robert Bosch Foundation Fellow.
 He holds an MBA from Stanford University and a BS from Stanford's School of Engineering.

 When asked why he co-founded Tableau, he answers simply, "Making data easy to see and understand is one of the great opportunities of our time."

-Chris Stolte is Tableau Software's Chief Development Officer and is responsible for product strategy, product design and engineering.
-Prior to co-founding Tableau, Chris spent six years researching the analysis and exploration of multidimensional databases at Stanford University, culminating in the Polaris system which was the basis for Tableau’s first products.
+Chris Stolte is Tableau Software's Co-founder and Technical Advisor.
+Prior to co-founding Tableau, Chris spent six years researching the analysis and exploration of multidimensional databases at Stanford University, culminating in the Polaris system which was the basis for Tableau's first products.
 This research resulted in fourteen landmark research publications and two large-scale visualization systems.
-Chris was also the CTO and co-founder of BeeLine Systems, a visualization software company that developed a revolutionary map rendering system and was purchased by Vicinity Corporation (NASDAQ: VCNT).
+Chris was also the CTO and Co-founder of BeeLine Systems, a visualization software company that developed a revolutionary map rendering system and was purchased by Vicinity Corporation (NASDAQ: VCNT).
 Chris is a co-inventor on five software patents related to information visualization.
 He holds a Ph.D. in Computer Science from Stanford University, and a B.S. in Computer Science from Simon Fraser University.